Buzzet/streamdeck-azure-pipeline/README.md

 # Installation

-In the Release folder, you can find the file `com.buzzet.shelly.streamDeckPlugin`.
+In the Release folder, you can find the file `com.buzzet.azurepipeline.streamDeckPlugin`.
 If you double-click this file on your machine, Stream Deck will install the plugin.

 # Source code